christarazi/global-pushd-popd/README.md

 ## Contribution

-- If you have an idea or found something to fix, please fork and submit a pull request.
-I appreciate your feedback as well.
+Please fork and submit a pull request.
+If you find a bug, submit an issue.
+I welcome feedback as well.